Matt Williams (third baseman): Early life

-Williams originally was selected by the New York Mets in the 27th round from Carson High School in Carson City, Nevada, but he did not sign with the Mets.
+Williams originally was selected by the New York Mets in the 27th round (664th overall) of the 1983 Major League Baseball draft from Carson High School in Carson City, Nevada, but he did not sign with the Mets.
 Williams was the starting quarterback on the Carson Senators football team in high school.
 Two of his teammates who played baseball in high school, Bob Ayrault and Charlie Kerfeld, also played baseball in the major leagues.
+During his senior year, Williams was named Nevada's high school player of the year.

 College career

-Williams accepted a baseball scholarship to play for the University of Nevada, Las Vegas.
+Williams accepted a scholarship to play college baseball for the University of Nevada, Las Vegas.

+Williams played for the UNLV Rebels for three seasons between 1984 and 1986.
+In that time, he hit 58 home runs, tallied 217 RBI and had a batting average of .327.
+He was inducted into the school's athletics hall of fame in 1997.

 Professional career

+Draft and minor leagues

+Williams was drafted by the San Francisco Giants in the first round (third overall) of the 1986 Major League Baseball draft.
+He made his professional debut that season, batting .240 with 14 doubles, four triples, eight home runs and 39 RBI in 72 games with the Low-A Everett Giants and Single-A Clinton Giants.